 You very well may use other marketing automation tools as part of your stack as well.
 Social media and blog post scheduling tools are examples of this.

-If your main goal is sales and marketing, then the social media platforms you use qualify as part of your MarTech stack as well.
-You’ll want to note what social media platforms you use for marketing (Facebook, Twitter, Instagram, etc.) so you can ensure your other relevant technologies integrate with them.
+If your main goal is sales and marketing, then your MarTech stack includes your social media platforms.
+Note which social media platforms you use for marketing and ensure your technologies integrate with them.
 For example, you may use a social media automation tool like Hootsuite or Buffer to schedule posts and analyze your performance efforts.

 Paid social media is another factor that could fall under the advertising or social media category.
 You should consider the advertising branches of Facebook and other social media platforms as separate technologies that make up part of your stack.

-Email remains one of the most effective ways to nurture leads on the web.
-With email marketing tools, it’s possible to send out the right marketing messages at the right time, while segmenting your audience to deliver a more relevant message.
+One of the most effective ways to nurture leads on the web is email.
+Email marketing tools enable you to send the right marketing messages at the right time, while segmenting your audience to deliver a more relevant message.

 Low-budget businesses can opt for a free or freemium email marketing service like MailChimp or Constant Contact.
 Most email tools have helpful integrations with other major tech, like your CRM.
-If you’re looking to minimize the number of tools in your stack, then you can invest more in an all-in-one marketing automation tool (discussed above).
+To minimize the number of tools in your stack, invest in an all-in-one marketing automation tool (discussed above).

-Customer relationship management (CRM) software is designed to help you track and nurture leads, either through automated processes or data insights to improve your outreach efforts.
-By tracking lead behavior across touchpoints, a good CRM makes it possible to identify the right time for your sales team to reach out, as well as contextual insights to deliver a more relevant message.
+Customer relationship management (CRM) software helps you track and nurture leads, either through automated processes or data insights to improve your outreach efforts.
+By tracking lead behavior across touchpoints, a good CRM identifies the right time for your sales team to reach out.
+It also identifies contextual insights to deliver a more relevant message.